Observational Constraints on the Physical Properties of Interstellar Dust in the Post-Planck Era: Polarized Extinction

 \section{Polarized Extinction}

-Following the discovery that starlight is polarized \citep{Hiltner_1949a, Hiltner_1949b, Hiltner_1949c, Hall_1949, Hall+Miksell_1949, Hall+Mikesell_1950}, it was quickly realized that the origin of this polarization was due to selective extinction by aligned dust grains rather than inherent polarization of the stars themselves. \citet{Davis+Greenstein_1951} proposed a physical model of grain alignment whereby aspherical dust grains preferentially aligned with the local magnetic field.
+Following the discovery that starlight is polarized \citep{Hiltner_1949a, Hiltner_1949b, Hiltner_1949c, Hall_1949, Hall+Miksell_1949, Hall+Mikesell_1950}, it was quickly realized that this polarization was due to selective extinction by aligned dust grains rather than inherent polarization of the stars themselves. \citet{Davis+Greenstein_1951} proposed a physical model of grain alignment whereby aspherical dust grains were aligned by the local magnetic field.
 Our understanding of the alignment processes of dust grains has since undergone significant evolution \citep[see][for a review]{Andersson+Lazarian+Vaillancourt_2015}, though it remains clear that observations of polarized extinction constrain the size, shape, composition, and alignment properties of interstellar dust.

 In this section we summarize observations of the polarized extinction, focusing upon its wavelength dependence, spectral features, and amplitude per unit reddening.